OUR EMPLOYEES

 Our Pet Sitters are Employees

 In addition to being bonded and insured, our staff are employees – not independent contractors.
 Many pet sitting companies, including Wag and Rover, use independent contractors instead of hiring employees.
+Learn why that is not always recommended.

 Why should this matter to you?